jbcodeforce/life-insurance-demo/README.md

 * MQ broker, with generic transaction
 * Event Streams, IBM packaging of Kafka, Apicur.io, and Strimzi.
 * Event End Point Gateway
+* A Transaction simulator to post to MQ using Reactive Messaging and AMQP

 ## Run demo locally on your laptop